 The company's performance for the year is shown in the income statement on page 13 and reflects the results of the company under the Inter-company Secondment and Trading Agreements explained above.
-The company reported an operating profit of £nil (2021: £nil).
+The company reported an operating profit of £nil (2022: £nil).

-The company's subsidiaries did not pay a dividend in the year (2021: £nil), reflecting the impact of Covid on Strategic report NATS Limited their results and in light of the uncertain outlook for the recovery in aviation.
+The company's subsidiaries did not pay a dividend in the year (2022: £nil), in order to conserve cash and improve liquidity in light of the uncertain outlook for the recovery in aviation from Covid, which now appears stable, and while the CAA determines NERL's NR23 price control including the recovery of the Covid income shortfall.

 The financial position is explained in the balance sheet on page 14.
-At 31 March 2022 the company had net assets of £261.4m (2021: £250.5m).
+At 31 March 2023 the company had net assets of £253.4m (2022: £261.7m).
 The company's principal assets are its investments in subsidiaries; amounts receivable from subsidiaries for the recharge of services provided; cash balances and its share of the company's defined benefit pension scheme surplus measured in accordance with IAS 19.
-Its principal liabilities include staff-related costs relating to the NATS group's all-employee share scheme, holiday pay provisions, payroll taxes and social security costs; and the remaining liabilities for redundancies and staff relocation.
+Its principal liabilities include staff-related costs relating to the NATS group's allemployee share scheme, holiday pay provisions, payroll taxes and social security costs.